kuiperzone/Yaal/README.md

     <15>1 2022-10-21T19:54:42.754408+01:00 vendetta DemoApp 17709 - [DGB@00000000 FUNC="KuiperZone.Utility.Yaal.DemoApp.Program.CallingMethod(Int32 value)" LINE="109" SEVERITY="debug" THREAD="17709-MAINTHREAD"] Value: 668 = 0x0000029C

 Here, the calling method is recorded as the SD-PARAM "FUNC" and "LINE".
 Note that "THREAD" gives: "{pid}-{thread name or id}".
 This allows debug output to filtered on the application PID and calling thread.
+Hint: [KSystemLog](https://apps.kde.org/en-gb/ksystemlog/) makes a good syslog viewer on Linux, even under Gnome.

 On Windows, the same code above writes to EventLog: